ABCD-STUDY/FIONASITE/readme.md

 --------------------------------------------------------

 The dimensions of FIONA (height: 18’’ with detachable feet, depth: 26’’, width: 9’') would allow it to be rack-mounted side-ways.
 On its side the machine does fit into a 19'' rack (4 poster) well enough to not impede air flow.
 There are no rack-mounts or slides that come with the machine nor are there any holes to attach them.
 The machine can be placed on its side on top of an existing unit.
 Below is a picture taken in our server room at UCSD.
 The FIONA system (Microway 5U) is placed on top of a UPS.
-FIONA in a 19'' rack, sideways, 5U in height

 Our site requires all scans to be submitted for a clinical read
 ---------------------------------------------------------------